CJVisser/Zabbix-Dashboard-Gauge/README.md

 3. Browser-refresh your dashboard pages

 ## Working with Patches
-1. _Do not ever delete your .patch files or the installer_
+1. _Keep your .patch files_
-2. _If you need to upgrade your patch first uninstall the old one, download the new one, then apply the new patch_
-3. _You must always reverse the patch before upgrading zabbix-web_
+2. _You must always reverse the patch before upgrading zabbix-web_

-Working with patches is a bit different from rpms, and you definitely can break stuff badly if you're not careful.  _gauge-installer_ tries to keep you from doing some 'bad things' when applying or removing the patch.
-It can't save you from a ```yum upgrade zabbix-web``` commited on top of the patched docroot.

 Here's a sample install:
 ```